ascheben/evotracer_machina/README.md

 # Migration history analysis

-This pipeline uses EvoTracR data based on a cancer Cas9 lineage tracing system to infer and analysie tumor migration histories.
+This pipeline uses EvoTracR data based on a cancer Cas9 lineage tracing system to infer and analyze tumor migration histories.

-## Running the pipeline on EvoTracR outputs
+## Running the Machina inference pipeline on EvoTracR outputs

 Install the dependencies: